 “Renfrew’s treatment philosophy emphasizes a respect for the unique psychology of women, the importance of a collaborative therapeutic relationship, and the belief that every woman needs to actively participate in her own recovery.
 The Unified Treatment Model for Eating Disorders® incorporates cutting edge, evidence-based treatment while also emphasizing that the relational quality of the therapeutic environment is as important as the treatment itself,” said Dr. Gayle Brooks, The Renfrew Center’s Vice President and Chief Clinical Officer.
 “Within a collaborative, empowering, supportive environment patients learn skills and find the courage to approach rather than avoid uncomfortable emotions and feared situations thereby reducing the emotional barriers to healthier eating and body acceptance.“

 Drs.
 Gayle Brooks and Susan Ice, internationally recognized experts in the eating disorder field, oversee the clinical operations of Renfrew’s 19 locations.
 The Renfrew Center has treated more than 75,000 women with eating disorders and other behavioral health issues and trained more than 35,000 professionals.
-It has facilities throughout the United States in California, Connecticut, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, and Texas and works directly with most major insurance companies.
+It has facilities throughout the United States in California, Connecticut, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, and Tennessee, and works directly with most major insurance companies.

 For additional information about The Renfrew Center’s programs and services, please call 1-800-RENFREW.